 - family mental and medical health history

 We care for children and teens referred to us for a variety of emotional, psychological, and behavioral concerns.
-Pediatric psychology and psychiatry treatment includes both outpatient consultation and inpatient care at Nemours/Alfred I. duPont Hospital for Children.
-Also, we offer individual and family therapy, medication therapy, and behavior modification.
+In an outpatient setting, we offer individual and family therapy, medication therapy, and behavior modification.

 Some disorders we treat in children and teens include:

 - autism spectrum disorders: ranging from mild to severe, including Asperger

 - developmental disabilities